CarusonSan/ansible-scripts/raspberryPi/raspberrypi.md

 Replace the following:

-- `path/to/script` is the path to the script on your local machine.
+- `path/to/directory` is the path to the directory on your local machine.
 - `username` is your username on the Raspberry Pi.
 - `ip-address` is the IP address of the Raspberry Pi.

 ```
-scp path/to/script username@ip-address:~
+scp path/to/directory username@ip-address:~
 ```

 ## Running Ansible Playbook